Feature #5810: Implement SOLR-based search

 I queried the database and got the following result.
 There are 4998 in the xml_documents and 0 in the xml_revisions.

 Something must be wrong because from the objects list, it has lots of archived documents.

 metacat=> select count(*) from xml_documents;

-#5 Updated by Jing Tao almost 7 years ago
+#5 Updated by Jing Tao over 7 years ago

 After we modified the SystemMetadataEventListener class to listen to a dedicated map for indexing, I indexed the metacat again.
 Now we got 1024 documents.
 This is a reasonable number.
 Since the documents' revision in this metadata were messed up, we don't know the exact number which needs be indexed.

 I will index the server again to see the result.